Debt ceiling deal advances pipeline and tweaks environmental rules. But more work remains.

 The decision to single out the Mountain Valley Pipeline frustrated Democrats and environmentalists who either oppose the project or didn’t want to short-circuit the permitting process.
 Although much of the construction has been finished, it’s been entangled in lawsuits and environmental reviews.

-Sen. Tim Kaine, a Virginia Democrat, said the project’s inclusion in the budget deal was “slimy,” and he plans to submit an amendment to remove the pipeline from the legislation.
+Sen. Tim Kaine, a Virginia Democrat, said the project’s inclusion in the budget deal was “slimy.”
+Kaine introduced an amendment Thursday to remove the pipeline from the legislation.

 “It shouldn’t be members of Congress putting their thumb on the scale,” he said.